 The address initially pushed onto the stack must be aligned to the natural size of objects on the machine or a NullReferenceException can occur (see the Unaligned prefix instruction for preventative measures).
 The results of all MSIL instructions that return addresses (for example, Ldloca and Ldarga) are safely aligned.
 For datatypes larger than 1 byte, the byte ordering is dependent on the target CPU.
 Code that depends on byte ordering might not run on all platforms.

 NullReferenceException can be thrown if an invalid address is detected.

-The following Emit method overload can use the ldind.i8 opcode:
+The following Emit constructor overload can use the ldind.i8 opcode: